aldopando/BellabeatCaseStudy/README.md

     	 `FitabaseData_20160312-20160411 -> heartrate_seconds.csv`
     	 `FitabaseData_20160412-20160512 -> heartrate_seconds_secondPeriod.csv`

-8. Checking for NULL values in each dataset.

-`heartrate_seconds` table

-        SELECT *
-        FROM analysisbellabeat246.FitabaseData_20160312_20160411.heartrate_seconds
-        WHERE
-          Id IS NULL OR
-          Time IS NULL OR
-          Value IS NULL;
+8. Checking for NULL values in each table.
+In order to figure out how to address possible NULL values in the data, first I need to know if they exist at all and in what columns.
+I counted the null values for each column in each table of the project.
+[Here](checkingNulls.md) you can see the queries used and the results in each table.
+   05/26/2025

+9. Checking for consistency between tables.

 10. I created a subquery in the `heartrate_seconds` table to convert the STRING values of the `"Time"` column to `TIMESTAMP` values using the `PARSE_TIMESTAMP()`function.